ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 different domain controlled by the same organization, a contracted report processing service, or some other arrangement.

-Without this check, a bad actor could publish a DMARC policy record that requests that failure reports be sent to an external destination, then deliberately send messages that will generate failure reports as a form of abuse.
-Or, a domain owner could incorrectly publish a DMARC policy with an external destination for failure reports, forcing the external destination to deal with unwanted messages and potential privacy issues.
+Without this check, a bad actor could publish a DMARC Policy Record that requests that failure reports be sent to an external destination, then deliberately send messages that will generate failure reports as a form of abuse.
+Or, a domain owner could incorrectly publish a DMARC Policy Record with an external destination for failure reports, forcing the external destination to deal with unwanted messages and potential privacy issues.